-Fill in the questionnaire on (a link will be provided) to answer the following:
+Fill in the questionnaire on our Consultation Hub to answer the following:

-- 1. Are you aware of or involved in any other relevant project that the strategy should link to?
-(See page 4) - 2.
-Do you agree with the proposed vision & objectives?
-(See page 5) - 3.
+- 1. Are you aware of or involved in any other relevant project that the strategy should link to? - 2.
+Do you agree with the proposed vision & objectives? - 3.
 We identified some settlements / neighbourhoods with a shortfall in community growing spaces.
-Are there other areas with demand for new growing opportunities which are missing from the list?
-(See page 9-10) - 4.
-Do you know of sites which may be suitable for food growing?
-(See page 15) - 5.
+Are there other areas with demand for new growing opportunities which are missing from the list? - 4.
+Do you know of sites which may be suitable for food growing? - 5.
 Did we choose the right priority actions?
-If not, can you suggest additional key actions?
-(See page 16) - 6.
+If not, can you suggest additional key actions? - 6.
 Can you be a delivery partner, or can you suggest key partners?